OpenEnergyPlatform/oemetadata/oemetadata/metadata-future-release/README.md

 # Open Energy - Metadata Current

-This version of the OEM represents the current status of the OEM.
-This includes all developments that staged for the next release.
+This version of the OEM represents the current version of the OEM.
+This includes all developments that staged for the next/future release.
 Note that this version may not be fully integrated into the OEP, we recommend that you use the version presented in the oemetadata-latest-release folder.

 For further information see the [Changelog](https://github.com/OpenEnergyPlatform/oemetadata/blob/develop/CHANGELOG.md).